+Physical and occupational therapies - continued on next page
-Benefit Description You pay

-Physical and occupational therapies (cont.)
+Benefit Description You pay Physical and occupational therapies (cont.)

-Note: We only cover therapy when a provider orders the care; \$25 copayment per primary care physician (PCP) visit \$35 copayment per Tier 1 premium-designated specialist; \$50 copayment per non-premium-designated specialist

-Benefits can be denied or shortened for covered persons who are not progressing in goal-directed rehabilitative services or if rehabilitation goals have been met.

-We will pay benefits for cognitive rehabilitation therapy only when Medically Necessary following sudden External injuries such as car accidents or falls; or sudden internal injuries such as stroke (cerebral vascular accident), aneurysm, anoxia, encephalitis or brain tumors.

-Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 36 sessions per calendar year.

-Pulmonary rehabilitation is provided for up to 20 visits per calendar year.

-All Therapies are subject to medical necessity.

 Habilitative Services - for children under age 19 with congenital or genetic birth defects.
-Treatment is provided to enhance the child's ability to function. \$25 copayment per primary care physician (PCP) visit \$35 copayment per Tier1 premium-designated specialist; \$50 copayment per non-premium-designated specialist

-Services include: copayment per non-premium-designated specianst

-Speech therapy

-Occupational therapy; and

-Physical therapy

-Includes medically necessary habilitative services coverage for children with Autism, an Autism Spectrum disorder, or Cerebral Palsy

-Note: No day or visits apply to these services.
-A congenital disorder means a significant structural or functional abnormality that was present from birth

-Not covered: All charges

-Long-term rehabilitative therapy

-Exercise programs

-Speech therapy

-Up to two consecutive months per condition per calendar year for rehabilitative/habilitative speech therapy. \$35 copayment per Tier 1 premium-designated specialist; \$50 copayment per non-premium-designated specialist

-Not covered: All charges

-Exercise programs

-Voice therapy

-· · · · · · · · · · · · · · · · · · ·

-Benefit Description You pay Hearing services (testing, treatment, and supplies) For treatment related to illness or injury, including \$25 copayment per primary care physician (PCP) visit evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist. \$35 copayment per Tier 1 premium-designated specialist; \$50 First hearing aid and testing only when necessitated by accidental injury copayment per non-premium-designated specialist Note: for routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care children Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: for benefits for the devices, see Section (a) Orthopedic and prosthetic devices.
-Not covered: All charges All other hearing aids and testing for them Hearing services that are not shown as covered Vision services (testing, treatment, and supplies) Initial pair of eyeglasses or contact lenses to \$25 copayment per primary care physician (PCP) visit correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$35 copayment per Tier 1 premium-designated specialist; \$50 copayment per non-premium-designated specialist Annual eye refraction exams Note: See Preventive care , children for eye exams for children.
-Replacement glasses or contact lenses are not covered after the initial pair.
-Not covered: All charges Eyeglasses or contact lenses, except as shown above Eye exercises and orthoptics Radial keratotomy and other refractive surgery Foot care Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$35 copayment per Tier 1 premium-designated specialist; \$50 copayment per non-premium-designated specialist Not covered: All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above
+Treatment is provided to enhance the child's ability to function. \$25 copayment per primary care physician (PCP) visit \$50 copayment per non-premium-designated specialist Services include: \$35 copayment per Tier 1 premium-designated specialist Speech therapy Occupational therapy; and Physical therapy Includes medically necessary habilitative services coverage for children with Autism, an Autism Spectrum disorder, or Cerebral Palsy Note: No day or visits apply to these services.
+A congenital disorder means a significant structural or functional abnormality that was present from birth Not covered: All charges Long-term rehabilitative therapy Exercise programs Speech therapy Up to two consecutive months per condition per \$50 copayment per non-premium-designated specialist calendar year for rehabilitative/habilitative speech therapy. \$35 copayment per Tier 1 premium-designated specialist Not covered: All charges Exercise programs • Voice therapy Hearing services (testing, treatment, and supplies) For treatment related to illness or injury, including \$25 copayment per primary care physician (PCP) visit evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist. \$50 copayment per non-premium-designated specialist First hearing aid and testing only when necessitated by accidental injury \$35 copayment per Tier 1 premium-designated specialist Note: for routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care children Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Note: for benefits for the devices, see Section (a) Orthopedic and prosthetic devices.
+Not covered: All charges All other hearing aids and testing for them Hearing services that are not shown as covered

+Benefit Description You pay Vision services (testing, treatment, and supplies) Initial pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) Annual eye refraction exams Note: Children examinations are covered at no charge as outlined in the Bright Future Guidelines provided by the American Academy of Pediatrics Replacement glasses or contact lenses are not covered after the initial pair.
+Not covered: Eyeglasses or contact lenses, except as shown above \$25 copayment per primary care physician (PCP) visit \$50 copayment per non-premium-designated specialist \$35 copayment per Tier 1 premium-designated specialist All charges Eye exercises and orthoptics Radial keratotomy and other refractive surgery Foot care Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$50 copayment per non-premium-designated specialist \$35 copayment per Tier 1 premium-designated specialist Not covered: All charges Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices Artificial limbs and eyes Prosthetic sleeve or sock Orthopedic devices such as braces, medical supplies including colostomy supplies, dressings, catheters and related supplies Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy 50% of charges Bone-anchored hearing aids (BAHA) are covered only when the member has either of the following: Orthonedic and prosthetic devices - continued on next page